Xalior/fork-it-fuck-off-public-license/README.md

-# The "Fork Off" Public License
+# The "Fork Off or Fuck Off" Public License

 - Are you an author of cost-free open-source software?
 - Are you tired of assholes in your inbox asking for this, that, and the other?